isaac-mason/arancini/packages/arancini/README.md

 # arancini

 Arancini is an object based Entity Component System.
-You can use arancini to structure demanding applications, such as games.
+You can use arancini to structure demanding applications such as games and simulations.

 ## Features